RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

     │
     ├── setup.py                            <- makes project pip installable (pip install -e .) so src can be imported ├── utils.py                            <- Plot functions repository
-    ├── UMIN                                <- Source code for use in this project.
+    ├── src                                 <- Source code for use in this project.
     │   ├── __init__.py                     <- Makes src a Python module
     │   │
     │   ├── data                            <- Scripts to download or generate data